Adjust fonts, languages and encodings

 Default fonts and encodings

-In the "Web content" section, click Customize fonts to specify your standard and fix-width fonts, minimum font size, and encoding.
+In the "Web content" section, click Customise fonts to specify your standard and fix-width fonts, minimum font size and encoding.
 If your default encoding doesn't correspond to the one needed by a website, text may not display properly.
-You can always manually adjust the font size or temporarily override the encoding for the page you're viewing.
+You can always manually adjust the font size or temporarily override the encoding for the page that you're viewing.

 Laura is a Google Chrome expert and author of this help page.
 Leave her feedback about the page.